 Mounting Risks Abound in Data Privacy, Security08/02/17

 Ask a room full of pharmacy attorneys and executives to raise their hands if they’re concerned about data privacy and security, and you’ll likely get a nearly unanimous response: they are.
-And that’s exactly what happened at Quarles & Brady’s 3rd Annual Pharmacy Law Symposium in Chicago on July 19.
+And that’s exactly what happened at Quarles & Brady’s 3rd Annual Pharmacy Law Symposium in Chicago.